rmflight/reviews.McDermottMDR/README.md

 that end up being used)

 * an indication of which are PRE, PP-PRE, and TMR-PRE

+### Language implying other methods are not linguistic

+In its current form, the abstract reads:

+"In this paper we describe a linguistic approach to identify ..."

+This implies that regular expressions in PROSITE and hidden markov models are not "linguistic" approaches.
+However, in the text, describing regular expressions used by PROSITE as the simplest form of grammar (regular grammars), and Hidden Markov models as a type of regular grammar (Introduction, paragraph 3).
+If these are grammars, then they are linguistic approaches.

+In fact, from the description in the manuscript, PILGram generates regular expressions that in some cases are very similar to those used by PROSITE.
+I am unclear as to how generating regular expressions using PILGram is a "linguistic" approach, but aligning and finding common features (as in PROSITE or HMMs) is not.

+I understand that PILGram is able to generate discriminative reg-exes without alignment first, and that is very useful (as exemplified by this manuscript), but from the current description that does not make it "linguistic".

 ## Other Simple Improvements to Text